 The significant unobservable inputs used in the market approach of fair value measurement of our investments are the market multiples of EBITDA or revenue of the comparable guideline public companies.
 The Company selects a population of public companies for each investment with similar operations and attributes of the portfolio company.
 Using these guideline public companies' data, a range of multiples of enterprise value to EBITDA is calculated.
 The Company selects percentages from the range of multiples for purposes of determining the portfolio company's estimated enterprise value based on said multiple and generally the latest twelve months EBITDA of the portfolio company (or other meaningful measure).
-Significant increases (decrease) in enterprise value, resulting in an increase (decrease) in the fair value estimate of the investment.
+Significant increases (decreases) in the multiple will result in an increase (decrease) in enterprise value, resulting in an increase (decrease) in the fair value estimate of the investment.